Master of Science in Nursing Programs

 Actively participate in political, economic, and organizational change to promote the health of individuals, families, and communities within the global environment.

-Demonstrate competence in an advanced nursing role incorporating cultural sensitivity, compassion, integrity, and respect.
+Display professionalism and competence in an advanced nursing role incorporating cultural sensitivity, compassion, integrity, and respect.

-Assume legal and ethical accountability in practice with individuals, society, and the profession.
+Demonstrate legal and ethical accountability in practice with individuals, society, and the profession.